LukaszKontowski/ticketBookingApp/README.md

 cd ./ticketbookingapp
 git checkout dev

-5) Make sure you can execute and execute run.sh script that would build and run this app for you:
+5) Make sure you can execute the run-script and then execute it to build and run this app:
 chmod 777 run.sh
 ./run.sh